sasjs/react-seed-app/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-7-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-This React seed app provides a wrapper for `@sasjs/adapter`, a lightning fast adapter for talking to both SAS 9 and Viya.
+This React seed app provides a wrapper for `@sasjs/adapter`, a lightning fast adapter for talking to SAS - on Viya, EBI, or SASjs Server.

 ## Frontend Web